 Multiprobe sondes have a variety of manufacturers and parameters that can be monitored.
-The most common parameters include: conductivity, dissolved oxygen, pH, salinity, total dissolved solids, and water temperature.
-Depth profile samples should include at least dissolved oxygen, temperature and salinity.
+The most common parameters include: conductivity, dissolved oxygen, pH, total dissolved solids, and water temperature.

 - Multiprobe sonde (ex.
 YSI, Hydrolab, etc)

 - Distilled or deionized (DI) water

 - Buffer and calibrating solutions